CyprienQuemeneur/fedpylot/README.md

 Installing all the packages on your cluster can come with some subtleties, and we would advise to refer to the documentation of your cluster for package installation and loading.

-For convenience, speed measurements were performed on Google Colab.
-You can check our notebook which

 ## ⚙️ Data Preparation

 We used two publicly available autonomous driving datasets in our paper: the 2D object detection subset of the KITTI